Juniors and seniors are not eligible to enroll in First-Year Writing Seminars, neither by ballot nor through electronic

-As of Fall 2016, juniors and seniors are no longer eligible to enroll in First-Year Writing Seminars, neither by ballot nor through electronic add/drop.
+As of Fall 2016, however, juniors and seniors will no longer be eligible to enroll in First-Year Writing Seminars, neither by ballot nor through electronic add/drop.
 Those who have not fulfilled their college's writing requirement during their first four semesters at Cornell must seek either transfer credit from another institution or an appropriate course substitution with a Cornell course such as ENGL 2880/2890, "Expository Writing."
 Online writing courses will not be eligible for FWS credit.

 Over one-third of the seminars are taught by faculty (professorial or lecturer) located in the sponsoring departments.
 The remaining two-thirds of First-Year Writing Seminars are taught by graduate student teaching assistants, also located in the sponsoring departments.